liferay/liferay-docs-dxp-cloud/user/articles/07-networking/02-load-balancer.markdown

 # Load Balancer

-The Ingress load balancer gives Internet access to your environment's services via proxied HTTP(S) connections.
+The Ingress Load Balancer gives Internet access to your environment's services via proxied HTTP(S) connections.
 Each load balancer has a static IP that can set up custom domains.